-Medicare pays a primary care physician or other primary care practitioner in a primary care setting to annually provide one face-to-face behavioral counseling session.
+Medicare pays a primary care physician or other primary care practitioner in a primary care setting to annually provide one face-to-face behavioral counseling session for cardiovascular disease.
+Although CMS has developed a HCPCS code specifically for this service, many primary care clinicians perform this service as part of an E/M service or a wellness visit.

 The code is defined as 15 minutes.
 In order to bill these, the record must show that the service took over half of the threshold time, or 7 ½ minutes.
 All Medicare patients are eligible for the service.